PiddaDekay/Titanic/README.md

 # Titanic
 Author: Mingfei Ma

-the types of model(s) you tried: NB, linear regression, knn
+the types of model(s) you tried: NB, knn

 your validation results for your model(s):
 	for NB, the accuracy score is 0.6816479400749064